 Following the clashes, many humanitarian agencies evacuated their staff from Muhajeriya.

-The town of Muhajeriya has been the scene of fighting between the Justice & Equality Movement (JEM) and the Sudanese government for more than two weeks.
+Background The town of Muhajeriya has been the scene of fighting between the Justice & Equality Movement (JEM) and the Sudanese government for more than two weeks.
 The clashes have exposed the civilian population in Muhajeriya to the worst level of violence witnessed in Darfur more than a year.

 In mid January 2009, the town of Muhajiriya was captured by JEM forces from the Sudan Liberation Army/ Minni Minawi faction, a former armed opposition group that signed the Darfur peace agreement with the government.